 Dogs and cats exposed to pesticides have a higher risk of malignant cancers: the use of professionally applied pesticides was associated with a significant 70% higher risk of canine malignant lymphoma.
-Link to study.
+(Link to study.)

 Pesticides harm the environment.

 Pesticides kill bees, birds and other pollinators that plants need to reproduce.
 Pesticides get into the water we drink and the food we eat.
 You may buy organic food for your children, seeking to limit their exposure to pesticides.
-Why would you then expose them - and the rest of the creatures in our ecosystem - to pesticides where they play?
-Pesticides get on hands that from there into their mouths - and shoes on lawns track pesticides inside.
+Why would you then expose them – and the rest of the creatures in our ecosystem – to pesticides where they play?
+Pesticides get on kids' hands and from there into their mouths - and shoes on lawns track pesticides inside.

 NB: We recognize that sometimes the use of pesticides, herbicides and fungicides is essential, for instance to control an invasive pest, but most uses are not necessary and many are ineffective.
 In addition, they are often applied incorrectly.